Controlling the flexibility of non-Gaussian processes through shrinkage priors: Conclusions and discussion

 \section{Conclusions and discussion}

-There is a need for an inferential framework that shrinks models driven by non-Gaussian noise towards Gaussianity in order to avoid overfitting and avoid considering a non-Gaussian model when there is not enough evidence in the data for asymmetry and leptokurtosis.
+There is a need for an inferential framework that shrinks models driven by non-Gaussian noise towards Gaussianity in order to avoid overfitting and considering a non-Gaussian model when there is not enough evidence in the data for asymmetry and leptokurtosis.
 We have proposed achieving this contraction by selecting weakly informative priors that penalize deviations from the simpler Gaussian model, quantified by the KLD.
 With an appropriate parameterization of the non-Gaussian models, this approach leads to priors that behave essentially like a LASSO penalty on the non-Gaussian flexibility parameters.

-The processes presented in this paper are more flexible and are capable of modelling more features, such jumps or spikes, which suggest that they are less sensible to perturbations in the data and are an attractive inherently robust alternative to Gaussian processes when the adequacy of the Gaussianity assumption is questionable. \citep{barndorff1981hyperbolic} suggested that the GH distribution is well qualified robustness studies, when the deviation from Gaussianity is of the form of asymmetry and leptokurtosis, and work is currently being done to investigate formally the robustness properties of this more general class of models.
-The priors developed in this paper make the estimation of the flexibility parameters more robust, but we are also interested in studying robustness of estimation (of the other model parameters) and prediction.
-This will be investigated in future work.
-Also, as mentioned by \citep{berger1994overview}: “An important aspect of robustness is developing methods of detecting when a robustness problem exists and suggesting where the difficulty might lie”.
-In section \ref{Sect:ngneeded} we developed easy-to-interpret diagnostic plots that allow detecting where (or when) significant departures from Gaussianity occur.
-The method requires fitting a non-Gaussian model first, and it would be interesting to investigate how a similar formal assessment could be done from the output of a Gaussian model.
-Such formal assessment is a current topic of research, and it is useful since it could be known beforehand if the Gaussian model is reasonably robust or if there is strong evidence in the data to consider a non-Gaussian model without having to fit a non-Gaussian model.
+The processes presented in this paper are more flexible, while at the same time being tractable, and are an attractive inherently robust alternative to Gaussian processes when the adequacy of the Gaussianity assumption is questionable. \cite{barndorff1981hyperbolic} suggested that the GH distribution is well-qualified for robustness studies when the deviation from Gaussianity is in the form of asymmetry and leptokurtosis, and work is currently being done to investigate the robustness properties of this more general class of models.

-For brevity, there was a greater focus on the NIG distribution, and we did not include in this paper simulations or applications of non-Gaussian models driven by GAL noise, however, similar conclusions apply when it comes to the contraction of the results towards Gaussianity and the more robust estimation.
-We introduced in section \ref{sect:framework} the simultaneous autoregressive (SAR) model for aerial data driven by NIG or GAL noise.
-This model was discussed in \citep{walder2020bayesian} but only considered the Laplace distribution for driving noise, which is a particular case of the GAL distribution, with fixed flexibility parameters $\eta=1$ and $\mu=0$.
-It would be interesting to investigate further non-Gaussian models for aerial data and graphical models driven by the broader NIG or GAL noise and the potential benefits in terms of improved fit and predictive power and its use in practical applications, for instance, in disease mapping.